FinalPhoenix/isTor/README.md

 * As mentioned earlier SQLLite won't work if this needs to scale
 * There is no auth on the API, implementing API tokens would be easy and more secure but user Authentication wasn't a requirement
 * Unit Testing
+* Multithreading works well for this basic use case, but it can be an issue for performance later on, it might be better to use Celery for task management instead of just opening a separate thread.
+* I did Docker which was MVP, terraform using terragrunt/opentofu would be better for the use case here (if needed)

+## Requirements

+Write a program that allows the detection and response team to query an API with a given IPv4 or IPv6 address and receive an acknowledgement if it is a Tor exit node

+* Fetch list of Tor Exit Nodes from https://secureupdates.checkpoint.com/IP-list/TOR.txt
+* Program is Portable - Dockerfile included for ease of use
+* API must front every request
+* Three types of requests
+	* DELETE single IP address
+	* GET full list of IP addresses
+	* GET exact IP address
+* Program must persist data between restarts or during an outage - SQLLite is a file and therefore will persist
+* Schedule refresh of data - a scheduled thread will fetch new data every 24 hours
+* Minimum supporting documentation - includes Swagger API and extensive readme